The Ultimate Guide to Accounts Receivable

 Businesses will use accounts receivable any time they offer a product or service for a customer on credit.
 Firms may use AR to allow customers to utilize a product or service upfront and pay later as a sales tactic for high-ticket items.

 The size of a company often determines who handles its accounts receivable process.
-Freelancers or sole proprietors may handle AR when first starting out, while larger companies are more likely to have a dedicated AR department.
+Freelancers or sole proprietors may handle AR when first starting out, while larger companies are more likely to have a dedicated AR department or an AR automation platform to manage the workload.

 Accounts Receivable vs. Accounts Payable